Hot chocolate mason jar gifts are perfect for any time of year. But is there ever a better time than Christmas? Definitely not.

-- Put mini marshmallows, biodegradable straws and any extra treats you’d like to include into mini paper bags or cellophane treat bags and tie the top closed with ribbon or twine of choice.
+- Put mini marshmallows, paper straws and any extra treats you’d like to include into mini paper bags or cellophane treat bags and tie the top closed with ribbon or twine of choice.

 - Attach gift tag (with directions for milk/water to hot chocolate ratio) and candy cane to bag containing marshmallows and other goodies.

 Like with any recipe there are always many variations.

 - Add crushed candy caned to the hot cocoa mix powder instead of having them on the side.

 - Crush peppermint white chocolates and add them to the mix as well.

 - Include mini chocolate chip that can be added to the top.